 • Deep Learning Models: Convolutional Neural Networks (CNNs) are particularly effective for image recognition tasks.
 They can learn to identify features and patterns in medical images, making them ideal for detecting tumors or other abnormalities.

-• Natural Language Processing (NLP): NLP is used for analyzing radiology reports and extracting meaningful insights.
-This technology can help in automating report generation and summarizing findings from imaging studies.
+• Natural Language Processing (NLP): NLP is used to analyze radiology reports and extract meaningful insights.
+This technology can help automate report generation and summarize findings from imaging studies.

 Applications of AI in Radiology